christineoo/christineoo.github.io/_posts/2014-04-15-Shapes-With-CSS.md

 share: true
 external: false
 ---
-# Good Day~
+## Having fun with CSS Shapes
-CSS is a style sheet language that is use to style the look and format of a document written in markup language.
+CSS is a style sheet language that is used to style the look and format of a document written in markup language.
 We could also use CSS to create a lot of different shapes.
 In order to create shapes using CSS, you would need to create a div element in HTML.
 A div element is essentially a rectangle/square.
 There are two types of div element that you can create; a "div id" or a "div class".
 The important thing to note about the differences between a "div id" and a "div class" is that the id selector takes precedence over class selector.
 There is a good discussion thread in <a href="http://stackoverflow.com/questions/544010/css-div-id-vs-div-class" title="css-div-id-vs-div-class" target="_blank">stack overflow</a> that discuss about the differences between using "div id" vs "div class".
 The example below shows how to create a circle with CSS.

 {% highlight html linenos %}